rajat1saxena/demo-plugin/readme.txt

 This is the demo Wordpress plugin which prepends text to the title of the post and filter obscene words from your posts.
+Not for production sites!!!